quake01/senior_soccer_data/README.md

 Code: Python version 3.8.3 was used to run the code

-Techniques used: K-Menas algorithm and Elbow Methods.
+Techniques used: K-Means nd Elbow Methods.

+All imports are included in the first cell of each jupyter notebook